camlee/power-meter/arduino-lcd/manual.md

 __In__ is the actual power coming in from the panel.

 The top right number can be one of two things.
 If PWM mode is engaged, it shows "PWM" and what percentage of the available power is actually coming in.
 I.e. 50 W and 50% means there's actually 100W available, but nowhere to put it: good time to charge device batteries.
-IF PWM mode isn't engage, it shows the total energy in, same as the energy page.
+If PWM mode isn't engaged, it shows the total energy in, same as the energy page.

 The bottom left number is the current in amps.

 The bottom right number is the voltage in volts.

-__SELECT__ the select button can be used to enter calibration mode for the IN sensor.
-Press the left or right arrows to pick yes or no. No goes back out without doing anything, yes fully enters calibration mode.
-For details on calibration, see the section below.
+__SELECT__: the select button can be used to enter calibration mode for this sensor.
+Press the left or right arrows to pick "yes" or "no". "no" goes back out without doing anything, "ye"s" fully enters calibration mode.
+For details on calibration, see the Calibration section below.

 ### Out
     |Out  10W   123Wh|